 Police call boxes retained their important role well into the 1970s, but then personal radios were issued to officers, and the availability of private and public phones was almost universal, so the end of an era was near.
 Police call boxes, seen as obsolete technology and costly to maintain, were disappearing fast.
 And those that remained were soon sold off, used as sales points and mini coffee bars in many cases.

 The death knell for Glasgow came in 1994, when Strathclyde Police decided to do away with the remaining police call boxes.
 Some of them, however, were left standing, not serving their original purpose, but still very much part of the cityscape.
 Hence Glasgow would be the one city in the UK were Doctor Who might make an unscheduled landing without raising a few eyebrows …

 Doctor Who and the Tardis

 Who?
-Yes, the Doctor (currently in his 12th incarnation and fittingly played by Scotsman Peter Capaldi) – a national treasure of British television and pop culture.
+Yes, the Doctor (his 12th incarnation was admirably played by Scotsman Peter Capaldi) – a national treasure of British television and pop culture.

 Basically, Doctor Who is a long-running TV series featuring a time-traveller who tries to save humanity over and over again.
 It has developed its own mythology, and created spin-offs on television, book series, audio dramas, comics, games, toys, and some very memorable additions to pop culture, the most striking being the Tardis (a name that is owned by the BBC, by the way).
 The Tardis is a time machine, a space ship, and generally describes as “being bigger on the inside” (Don’t ask!), the name is an acronym of “Time And Relative Dimension In Space”.